 Iskander missile system shows up in Algeria

-Algeria recently showcased the Iskander missile system during preparations for its Independence Day military parade.
-Photos from the rehearsals suggest this powerful missile is now part of Algeria’s defence arsenal.
-They were added to strengthen national security and enhance the country’s military capabilities.
-Algeria bought the Iskander systems a few years ago to better protect itself from potential threats.
+Recently, Algeria displayed the Iskander missile system while preparing for its Independence Day military parade.
+Photos from rehearsals show that this powerful missile is now part of Algeria’s defense arsenal.
+They were added to boost national security and to improve the country’s military capabilities.

-Anti-jamming technologies built into the Iskander-E increase its durability in electronically challenging situations where other systems may fail.
-This feature makes the Iskander-E valuable for modern warfare, where electronic warfare is more common.
+This mobility is key, allowing for rapid movement and flexibility in battle.
+The Iskander-E uses anti-jamming technologies to increase its survivability in electronically contested environments where other systems could be degraded or defeated.
+This feature makes the Iskander-E valuable for modern warfare, where electronic warfare plays a more prevalent role.

 Conclusion

-With its significant military use, a question arises: how might Algeria’s acquisition of the Iskander-E change security in North Africa and other places?
-With its improved capabilities, Algeria could shift military power in the region, discouraging nearby states from engaging in conflicts and increasing its strategic position.
+Given its substantial military use, a question is, what impact might Algeria’s acquisition of the Iskander-E have on security in North Africa, especially on Morocco?
+Algeria could change the military balance in the region, deterring neighbouring countries from fighting and improving its strategic position, thanks to its enhanced capabilities.

 References